Wind farm on a mountain with snow.

 Types of ice detection systems

-There are a variety of systems for the detection of ice on the rotor blades or rather technologies for the detection of icing.
+There are a variety of systems for ice detection on rotor blades or rather technologies for the detection of icing.
 Most frequent ones:

 • Measurement of the ambient temperature